flamendless/flamendless.github.io/_posts/2021-06-05-choosing-the-tech-stack-for-codenect.md

 on why it segfaults after hours of `print` every other line of code.
 The cause of the segfault?
 Haha, you know it, referencing a null pointer.

-Another thing that I am worried that would get a lot of criticism in the source code is the fact that I just wrote almost all of the `singleton` structs as `static`.
+Another thing that I am worried that would get a lot of criticism in the source code is the fact that I just wrote almost all of the `singleton` (I maybe technically wrong with my definition of singleton) structs as `static`.
 I know that there is a better way on how to make a struct `singleton` but during the development I just stuck with `static` methods and properties to make them like `global`

 ### Build System